-This article was originally posted by
+This article about customer experience was originally posted by

 Customer centricity has become a business imperative.
 While many companies talk about being customer-focused, they are committing acts that will not only fail their customers, but also risk putting them out of business.
 Earlier this month, I attended the Gartner Customer 360 Summit in San Diego and learned a lot about the future of customer experience and how companies are engaging customers as their expectations continue to climb.
 While many companies have come a long way in improving customer experience, others are mired by their own antiquated policies and procedures.
 If you’re doing any of the following, you may be committing a deadly customer service sin: